MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **OpenCore**

-<p align="justify">OpenCore is what we refer to as a "boot loader" and also as "chain loader" at the same time; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>
+<p align="justify">OpenCore is what we refer to as a "boot-loader" and also as "chain-loader" at the same time; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>

 <img width="830" alt="Screenshot 2022-04-03 134003" src="https://user-images.githubusercontent.com/72515939/161431087-8fadbe79-bdc6-49fc-8721-eb149db7ede0.png">